Exminster: Landmarks

 The present parish church of Saint Martin of Tours is a Grade I listed building and was built in the late 14th and 15th centuries in the Perpendicular style.
 It was heavily restored in 1841 and again in 1852.
 It has a large three-storied tower with a polygonal stair turret.
 Inside, the Peamore chapel has a plaster ceiling dated 1633, depicting the Twelve Apostles and the Four Evangelists, scenes of the Nativity, Christ carrying the cross and the Resurrection.
 There is also a notable monument to Otho Petre of Bowhay who died in 1607.
 The churchyard contains the war graves of eight British servicemen of World War I - the first and highest ranking being Major General Robert Kekewich - and three servicemen of World War II.

 The football club is Exminster St Martins AFC.
 The village is intersected by the Berry Brook, a small stream that rises near Peamore and runs parallel to Days-Pottles Lane, before passing through Exminster and joining the River Exe at Turf Lock.

 On a hill overlooking the Exe estuary at the north-west side of the village is the former Devon County Asylum (a "lunatic asylum") which was designed by Charles Fowler and opened in July 1845.
 It featured a central administration block with six radiating arms and had a capacity of around 800 beds.
 The hospital closed in the mid-1980s when it was known as Exminster Hospital.
 After years of neglect, the surrounding land was built upon for housing and the grade II listed hospital was converted to apartments and town houses; it is now known as Devington Park.

 Exminster railway station was opened by George Hennet on behalf of the South Devon Railway in 1852.
 It closed to passenger traffic on 30 March 1964 and to goods traffic on 4 December 1967, but its distinctive building still stands next to the railway line.
 The signal box remained standing on the site until September 2006, was subsequently removed for preservation to Broadway, Worcestershire. although it has since been scrapped.

+Transport

+The M5 was originally planned to demolish most of the north part of village, taking 25 houses and the Stowey Arms pub.
+On 27 March 1972 it was decided re-route the motorway at a cost of £1m, as a deep cutting would need to be dug through a hill.
+The new route was announced in mid-September 1972.

+On Friday 27 May 1977, the final section of the M5 from Sandy Gate to Pearce's Hill, opened, being 3.5 miles (5.8km) by the Prime Minister, Jim Callaghan.